Maximus faces the double threat of a tiger and gladiator in Ridley Scott's 2000 epic.

 How Historically Accurate is Gladiator?

 Ridley Scott’s sword-and-sandals epic is rightfully regarded as the movie that rekindled Hollywood’s love for the classics.
-Gladiator has all the ingredients for the perfect historical drama: a stellar cast, groundbreaking special effects and a Hans Zimmer soundtrack.
-The film also perfectly captures the powerful essence of the High Roman Empire under the Antonine emperors, if not in the exact details then at least in the overall feel.
+Gladiator has all the ingredients for the perfect historical drama: a stellar cast, groundbreaking special effects and a soaring Hans Zimmer soundtrack.
+More than anything, the movie perfectly captures the powerful essence of the High Roman Empire under the Antonine emperors — if not in the details, then certainly in its overall feel.

 Is Gladiator a True Story?